it-dept-cis/Essential-Guide-to-Election-Security/docs/source/maturity/maturity_bp_mapping.rst

 |Maturity1| Maturity
 ***************************************

 If you are at the |Maturity1| maturity, your first goal should be to commit to incrementally improving your maturity.
-This is about setting simple goals: complete one simple task a week, implement one best practice a month, and set aside a minimum set of resources dedicated to cybersecurity every quarter.
+This is about setting simple goals.
+For example, complete one simple task a week, implement one best practice a month, and set aside a minimum set of resources dedicated to cybersecurity every quarter.
 Whatever helps you make progress.

 .. _maturity-one-maturity-baseline-priorities: